Forearm Brace

 Ulnar Tunnel Syndrome

-If you have tingling or numbness in the little finger and part of the ring finger, and you notice it more when you lean on the heel of your palm on the little‑finger side, the ulnar nerve at the wrist may be under pressure in a space called Guyon’s canal.
+If you have tingling or numbness in the little finger and part of the ring finger, and notice it more when you lean on the heel of your palm on the little‑finger side, the ulnar nerve at the wrist may be under pressure in a space called Guyon’s canal.

 The ulnar nerve runs down the inner side of the arm, behind the inner elbow, then along the wrist into the hand.
 At the wrist, on the little‑finger side, it passes through Guyon’s canal – a short tunnel formed by wrist bones and ligaments at the base of the palm.
-Inside this confined passage, the nerve splits into branches that supply sensation to the little finger and part of the ring finger, and help control some of the small muscles used in grip and fine hand movements.
+Inside this narrow passage, the nerve divides into branches that supply sensation to the little finger and part of the ring finger, and control some of the small muscles used in grip and fine hand movements.

 Ulnar Tunnel Syndrome is more likely in people who:

-• Spend long periods leaning through the heel of the hand on the little‑finger side, such as some cyclists resting heavily on handlebars or people using certain supports at elbow height.
+• Spend long periods leaning through the heel of the hand on the little‑finger side, such as cyclists resting heavily on handlebars or people using certain supports at elbow height.

 • Have arthritis or previous injuries near the wrist that alter the structures around the canal.